heroku/roadmap/README.md

 <img src="https://github.com/heroku/roadmap/blob/main/img/sfdc.png?raw=true" height="100" style="float: left;"><img src="https://github.com/heroku/roadmap/blob/main/img/heroku.png?raw=true" height="100" style="float: left;" >
 ## Salesforce Heroku Roadmap

-This is the public roadmap for Salesforce Heroku services.
+This is the public roadmap for Salesforce Heroku.
 Welcome!

 [See the roadmap »](https://github.com/orgs/heroku/projects/130)

 ## Introduction
-Salesforce would like to share more about what we're researching and working on to make it easier to view, and share feedback on upcoming improvements to Salesforce's Heroku services.
+Salesforce would like to share more about what we're researching and working on to make it easier to view, and share feedback on upcoming improvements to Heroku.

 ---